 - Heartworm (4dx)-Tests for heartworm disease (transmitted via mosquito) and 4 other tick borne diseases (anaplasmosis, two types of ehrlichiosis and lyme).

-- Digital Radiographs - X-rays are a very useful diagnostic tool as they can help give a better picture of what might be going on inside of an animal's body as well as digital dental radiography that gives a better picture of the mouth.
+- Digital Radiographs - X-rays are a very useful diagnostic tool as they can help give a better picture of what might be going on inside of an animal's body.
+Digital dental radiographs give a better picture of the mouth and teeth, especially below the gumline.

 Specialty and Surgical Services: